Lismore Crozier

 The Lismore Crozier is an Irish Insular-type crozier dated to between 1100 and 1113 AD.
 It consists of a wooden tubular staff lined with copper-alloy plates; embellished with silver, gold, niello and glass; and capped by a crook with a decorative openwork crest.

-Inscriptions on the upper knope record that it was built by "Nechtain the craftsman" and commissioned by Niall mac Meic Aeducain, bishop of Lismore (d.
+The inscriptions on the upper knope record that it was built by "Nechtain the craftsman" and commissioned by Niall mac Meic Aeducain, bishop of Lismore (d.
 1113).
-This makes the Lismore Crozier the only extant crozier to be inscribed, and the only one whose date of origin can be closely approximated.
-It was rediscovered in 1814, along with the 15th-century Book of Lismore, in a walled-up doorway in Lismore Castle, County Waterford, where it was probably hidden in the late Middle Ages during a period of either religious persecution or raids.
+This makes it the only extant insular crozier to be inscribed, and the only one whose date of origin can be closely approximated.
+It was rediscovered in 1814 —along with the 15th-century Book of Lismore— in a walled-up doorway in Lismore Castle, County Waterford, where it was probably hidden in the late Middle Ages during a period of either religious persecution or raids.

-It is now in the collection of the Kildare Street branch of the National Museum of Ireland (NMI) on Kildare Street, Dublin, catalogued as L.1949:1.
+The crozier is held in the National Museum of Ireland (NMI) on Kildare Street, Dublin.
 During a 1966 refurbishment, two small relics and a linen cloth were found inside the crook (the curved top-piece).
 An early 20th-century copy is in the collection of the Metropolitan Museum of Art, New York.

 Description

 The crozier is 115 cm high and built from a wooden core, with added copper-alloy plates containing silver, gold, niello and glass.
 It is almost fully intact and in relatively good condition with little modern reworking.
 Losses include gold foil panels decorated with interlace filigree patterns from the sides of the crook and upper knops (the rounded metal projections on the staff); the gold was presumably stripped for sale sometime in the late medieval or early modern periods.

-The decoration and patterns across the object are influenced by Viking art, particularly the contemporary Urnes style, which characterised by slim and stylised animals interwoven with tight patterns.
+The decoration and patterns across the object are influenced by Viking art, particularly the contemporary Urnes style, which is characterised by slim and stylised animals interwoven with tight patterns.
 The art historian Máire de Paor described it as showing, like the Crozier of Dysert O'Dea, the "Irish-Urnes in its full development".